BranchMetrics/fastlane-plugin-branch/README.md

 - :app_link_subdomain or :domains must be specified.

 This action also supports an optional Branchfile to specify configuration options.
-See the sample Branchfile at the root of this repo.
+See the sample [Branchfile](./fastlane/Branchfile) in the fastlane subdirectory of this repo.

 ## validate_universal_links action (iOS only)